siren-wang/blog-code/blog/_post/TOFEL Topic.md

 Our past is a treasure chest filled with learning opportunities for our present and future, but only if we look inside.
 Experience, also called empirical knowledge gives us the tools to analyze and explain problems in the past.

+**Provides perspective**.
 And It positions us to see patterns that might otherwise be invisible in the present, thus providing a crucial perspective for understanding and solving current and future problems.

+Rather than a dry collection of names and dates, the history tell us about the import intersection of time and place that defines who we are. (make sense of how it has grown and developed.)

 As a result, it helps us become more impartial and thoughtful as decision-makers.

 > "Those who cannot learn from history are bound(doomed/condemned) to repeat it."  — Spanish philosopher George Santayana
+> Consider what happens when you meet someone for the first time.
+The conversation usually begins with a series of questions such as, “Where did you grow up?””How long have you lived here?”“Where did you go to school?”
+The importance of history in defining who we are cannot be overstated.